St. Peter Chanel High School: History

 On 30 March 1962 St. Peter Chanel had to expand the school, that same year St. Peter Chanel established WCHS-TV, making St. Peter Chanel the first high school in Cleveland to have a closed circuited TV network.
 In 1963, the expansion was completed, the 1963 section harmonizes with the 1957 section seamlessly.
 The 1963 section is called the Willard Wing by St. Peter Chanel Students because of the nearby street named Willard Drive.

 In 1973, the Marists gave control of St. Peter Chanel to the Diocese of Cleveland.
 Also in that year, Ripp Field was renovated with lights for night time football games.

-In the mid 1980s, St. Peter Chanel faced closure or co-education for girls; the choice was co-education.
+In the mid-1980s, St. Peter Chanel faced closure or co-education for girls; the choice was co-education.
 In the 1986–87 school year the first girls entered St. Peter Chanel, as nearby Lumen Cordium closed and many girls from Lumen joined the ranks at St. Peter Chanel.
 Lumen Cordium today is nursing home named Light of Hearts Villa.

 In the 1990–91 school year, St. Peter Chanel had a fire in its chemistry laboratory.
-According to the Bedford Fire Department, there was $250,000-500,000 of fire damage.
+According to the Bedford Fire Department, there was $250,000–500,000 of fire damage.
 Fire departments from Bedford, Maple Heights, Bedford Heights and Garfield Heights responded to the fire.
 This led to the creation of the Chagrin-Southeast Hazmat unit.
 The school had to be renovated due to this.
 The lobby, chemistry laboratory and library were damaged.
 Many of the library's books had to be frozen to dry them out.

 In the early 1990s, St. Peter Chanel had a notorious losing streak in football.
-From 1990-94 the Firebirds were 0-50, until September 1994, when St. Peter Chanel defeated neighboring Garfield Heights by a score of 36–0, and the streak was over.
-That season the Firebirds finished 6-4 overall under Dick Marabito.
+From 1990 to 1994 the Firebirds were 0–50, until September 1994, when St. Peter Chanel defeated neighboring Garfield Heights by a score of 36–0, and the streak was over.
+That season the Firebirds finished 6–4 overall under Dick Marabito.
 That same year, the Marist Fathers left due to declining vocations.
 For a short time, from 1994 to 1999, the Sisters of Notre Dame helped.

 St. Peter Chanel expanded again for the wrestling room which opened in 2007.

 On December 14, 2012, the Catholic Diocese of Cleveland announced that the school would close at the end of the 2012–2013 school year.
 The diocesan school superintendent, in a letter to school officials, cited falling enrollment, failure of tuition payments to cover the costs of educating the students, and the burden born by the diocese in subsidizing the school over the past year as being factors considered in making the decision.